Our Team

 Please don't hesitate to get in touch via kateren0218@gmail.com

-I am passionate about mental health and how we can improve the lives of rangatahi here in Aotearoa New Zealand through new ways of approaching well-being that champion the lived experiences of young people.
-I have been privileged enough to speak to community youth groups in Canterbury about anxiety, resilience, and mental health and have witnessed the benefit of starting these conversations with young people.
+I am passionate about philosophies of mental health and how we can improve the lives of rangatahi here in Aotearoa through new ways of approaching well-being that champion the lived experiences of young people.

-I am always keen to discuss these research topics, so please don’t hesitate to get in touch with me if you have any queries or questions relating to my work!
+I am always keen to discuss these research ideas, so please don't hesitate to get in touch if you want to chat!

 • Jinjing Fang, PhD